-Because they believe the government, its representatives, laws, and policies are illegitimate, Sovereign Citizens regularly find themselves in conflict with the law.
-Although it’s difficult to accurately access their numbers, it is safe to say that since 2000, their numbers and the violent incidents associated with them have increased at an alarming rate.
+Because they believe the government, its representatives, laws and policies are illegitimate, sovereign citizens regularly find themselves in conflict with the law.
+Although it’s difficult to accurately access their numbers, it is safe to say that since 2000, their numbers and the violent incidents associated with them have increased.

 One of the first things to recognize is that a Sovereign Citizen is likely to be argumentative with police authorities.
 They may proclaim themselves as Sovereign Citizens right from the beginning or they may simply challenge your right or authority to stop/detain them.

 They may question your authority or where you derive your jurisdiction and inform you that they do not believe in the United States Constitution or any other “illegitimate” government documents from which police powers are derived.

 Don’t get pulled into a battle of wits based upon sovereign citizen rhetoric.
 Many of them speak as if they are reading from a script.
 Often, their mantra is intended simply to throw you off your game.Too often our egos kick in whenever our authority is challenged and we end up arrogantly contributing to the escalation of an argument rather than guiding its de-escalation.

 I encourage you to be knowledgeable about the Constitution, the laws of your state and your enforcement options.
 With sovereign citizens, I suggest you try to de-escalate any situation when you have the opportunity.
 Also, recognize that the sovereign citizen may attempt to videotape your encounter.

 Remain calm and professional

 Don’t engage in an argument.
 Explain your purpose or intentions as you would in any other circumstance.
 The fact that you are being challenged does not change your training or what lawful enforcement actions are available to you.

 On YouTube and other internet sites, there are some great examples of officer/sovereign encounters where officers remain professional and task oriented despite being confronted and challenged.